doctorfree/Asciiville/markdown/ascinit.1.md

 - Mutt and/or NeoMutt startup files are customized
 - Tmux configuration is created
 - default Ranger and Rifle configuration files are created
-- Asciimatics and Rainbowstream installation is performed
+- Asciimatics installation is performed
-- Optionally authorizing the Rainbow Stream app with Twitter
 - Optionally additional terminal emulators can be installed and configured
 - Asciiville profiles in Gnome and Tilix terminals are created, if installed